britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 DAISY, <i>who has risen to her feet, leaning on his arm:</i> Oh, yes; you ought to go home!

+Copyright, 1883,
+By Houghton, Mifflin and Company, and James R. Osgood and Company.
+All rights reserved.
+Cambridge: University Press, John Wilson & Son.
 ---
 <a id="how-to-cite-this"/>